 The fundamental scientific principles are the same for these three branches of engineering.
 Narrow specialization on the part of undergraduates is not encouraged for the reason that necessary fundamental subjects would be omitted thereby and such specialization often might be misplaced.
 The desire is rather to lay first a broad and deep foundation in the subjects forming the basis of engineering.
-After two years devoted to thorough preparation in such subjects as Mathematics, Physics, Chemistry, Drawing, English, and German or French, the student may differentiate according to his aptitude and ambition.
+After two years devoted to thorough preparation in such subjects as Mathematics, Physics, Chemistry, Drawing, English, and German, French or Spanish, the student may differentiate according to his aptitude and ambition.
 Students whose chief interest is in the applications of electrical energy will take Electrical Engineering; those who are interested in other forms of power and in the design of machinery will take Mechanical Engineering; those whose aptitude lies in the field of construction will take up Civil Engineering.
 The professional courses in these three branches necessarily diverge more or less in the later years, each laying particular emphasis on problems peculiar to itself.
 On the other hand, there are many engineering subjects in the advanced years common to all three branches, for the Electrical, Mechanical, and Civil Engineering students all take courses in Surveying, Mechanism, Applied Mechanics, Strength of Materials, Hydraulics, Structural Design, Electrical Engineering, Heat Engines, City Planning, and Public Utilities.
 It is the aim of the curriculum during the last two years to link up and definitely correlate the different fundamental studies with their varied applications to engineering science.
-Schedules of these courses are printed on pages 58-61, following.
+Schedules of these courses are printed on pages 60-63.

-CHEMICAL ENGINEERING; CHEMISTRY
+CHEMISTRY AND CHEMICAL ENGINEERING

-The course in Chemical Engineering is designed to prepare men especially to conduct those manufacturing processes that deal with the production of materials of various kinds-such, for example, as petroleum products, cements, paper, rubber, leather, drugs, and chemicals.
-It consists in addition to the usual studies in the humanities and in the fundamental sciences, of a combined training in chemistry, mechanical engineering, and electrical engineering.
-The mechanical and electrical engineering sides must be included; for, though the chemical engineer cannot expect to design complicated machinery, he will constantly have occasion to operate such machinery, to deal with mechanical and electrical power, and to direct the construction of the simpler apparatus used in chemical industry.
+The courses in Chemistry and in Chemical Engineering prepare men to conduct those manufacturing processes that deal with the production of materials of various kinds-such, for example, as petroleum products, cements, sugar, paper, rubber, leather, drugs, and chemicals.
+The courses include, in addition to the usual studies in the humanities and in physics, mathematics, and drawing, a thorough training in the various branches of chemistry.